floating-cat/wechat-in-docker/README.md

 ### Compared to a native WeChat version

-* Emojis are displayed as ▯ (tofu) in the chat input box though they can be correctly sent and displayed in the chat window.
+* Emojis are displayed as ▯ (tofu) in the chat input box, user names, moments though they can be correctly sent and displayed in the chat window.
 * In-app browser doesn't work.

 ## Credits